Honorary Board Chairwomen

 General Goodwin earned a MSN from University of Colorado, BSN from University of Pennsylvania and a Diploma in Nursing from Boston City Hospital School of Nursing.
 She is a graduate of the Air War College.

-Rear Admiral (retired) Nancy Lescavage is a member of the Foundation Governance Committee.
-Nancy is currently working as the Deputy Secretary for Quality Assurance for the Pennsylvania Department of Health.
-In this role, she plans and directs the policy, operations and execution of the Bureau of Facility Licensure and Certification and the Bureau of Community Program Licensure and Certification.
+Rear Admiral (retired) Nancy Lescavage is the Vice Chair of the Board and a member of the Foundation Governance Committee.
+Nancy most recently served as the Deputy Secretary for Quality Assurance for the Pennsylvania Department of Health.
+In this role, she planned and directed the policy, operations and execution of the Bureau of Facility Licensure and Certification and the Bureau of Community Program Licensure and Certification.

 She served on active duty in the United States Navy for over 35 years and rose to the rank of rear admiral while holding a variety of leadership, business, education, clinical and legislative liaison roles.
 Most notably, she was the 20th Director of the Navy Nurse Corps and was the Director of TRICARE Regional Office – West, overseeing managed care support contracts and an integrated health care delivery system covering 21 states and 2.7 million eligible TRICARE beneficiaries.

 Nancy earned her graduate degree from the University of Pennsylvania along with a Certificate of Management from the Wharton School of Business.
 She obtained a baccalaureate degree from the University of Maryland and a diploma in nursing from Saint Joseph Hospital in Reading, Pennsylvania.
 She is the recipient of numerous military, civic, academic and leadership awards including the Outstanding Federal Health Care Executive Award.